Mini-lecture on Wisdom of Crowds and Collective Intelligence

 Get out a piece of paper

-Guess how many pages are in this book and write down your guess
+Guess how many pages are in this book and record your guess on the Google Form

 Tell your guess (and no other information) to the two people on either side of you

-Guess again how many pages are in the book and write it on a new line (Guess 2)
+Guess again how many pages are in the book and record it

 Activity 2